celo-org/build-with-celo-hackathon/BikeBlock/readme.md

 3. Built in smart contract escrow allowing for bike bountys

-    1. **Transfer bounty funds from token owner to contract when setting a bike stolen**
+    1. **Transfer funds bounty funds from token owner to contract when setting a bike stolen**
     ```js
             // BikeBlock.sol
             // Line 203-224